 Student Resources

-These resources can help to enrich your experience as an M.P.H. student and help keep you connected and involved.
+These resources can help to enrich your experience as an M.P.H. student, keep you connected and involved, and jump-start your career.

-The Applied Practice Experience (APEx) is a 135-hour practical public health experience in an organization that provides public health services.
-The Practicum is required for the M.P.H. degree, and it may be completed any semester during the year or span up to three semesters.
-The practicum course is PH 594: Applied Practice Experience.
+The APEx is a 135-hour practical public health experience in an organization that provides public health services.
+The APEx is required for the M.P.H. degree, and it may be completed any semester during the year or span up to three semesters.
+The course is PH 594: Applied Practice Experience.

 Want to learn more?
 Check out the APEx Manual Above or investigate the Practicum Page to see what practice sites are available.

-The Integrative Learning Experience (ILE) (PH 995) is a required, 2-credit course for students in the MPH degree program.
+The ILE (PH 995) is a required, 2-credit course for students in the MPH degree program.
 It is one component of the MPH Culminating Experience, and enrollment is concurrent with PH 590: MPH Seminar.
 The ILE provides an opportunity for students to work independently on a public health project related to their specialization.

 The ILE begins with the development of a Topic Proposal, which is submitted to the School of Graduate Studies.
 The Topic Proposal is developed during enrollment in either PH 550: Population Health Research Methods or PH 583: American Indian Health Policy.